Sanford Hinderlie: Critical reception

 On the eve of a performance in 1996, critic Ann McCutchan of Wavelength magazine called Hinderlie “definitely one-of-a-kind on the New Orleans music scene, [who] has lately been going national with his improvisational dreamscapes.”
 McCutchan observed Hinderlie's constant efforts at refinement of his work, “filing away ideas for new pieces that he says will employ more live percussion instruments and complex electronic rhythm effects,” quoting Hinderlie's desire “to spark people’s imaginations so they can carry my music one step beyond the live performance and create their own sound pictures, their own dreams.”

-In his later years Hinderlie's efforts as an educator and catalyst for student development have also received attention.
+In his later years Hinderlie's efforts as an educator and advocate for student development have also received attention.
 Detailing the changing fortunes at Loyola University New Orleans, Offbeat magazine reported in 2015 that “when Loyola recently restructured its degree programs as a result of falling enrollment (not unlike other universities nationwide and locally), the Music Industry Studies program was left intact ... because it's growing,” naming Hinderlie as one of the core MIS faculty.
 Most recently, Offbeat named him the recipient of the 2021 Lifetime Achievement in Music Education Award, citing his 40-year career in bringing new recording and performing technology to music students in Louisiana, and his co-founding the Bachelor of Science degree in Popular and Commercial Music at Loyola, one of the fastest-growing majors in the university.